-Others may leave you (intentionally) in the dark or make it difficult to compare their pricing structure to others.
-Some charge incredibly low processing fees but make up for it in their vague (and confusing) flat fees.
+Some may leave you (intentionally) in the dark or make it difficult to compare their pricing structure to others.
+Some may charge incredibly low processing fees but make up for it in their vague (and confusing) flat fees.
 Others combine the wholesale costs (like the credit card brands’ interchange rates, which are universal) with their markup costs, making it difficult to differentiate the two.

 Now could also be a good time to find out what their contracts are like and whether you’ll be signing your life away with a long-term deal.
 If they seem reluctant to provide in-depth answers, it’s probably a good clue to look elsewhere.

 With so many restaurant merchant services providers in the market, it’s important to uncover what they think sets them apart (i.e. get the information straight from the horse’s mouth).

 Maybe one offers best-in-class customer support, or an innovative software solution that also allows for inventory management.
 Maybe they excel in mobile credit card processing.
 Or perhaps they offer accurate billing and the security of being backed by a reputable financial institution.